claytonbarnett-tmu/CPS714-Section6/docs/6_README.md

 ### Rewards Profile

 A rewards profile provides a high level summary of points collected over time.
-The profile `id` is required to preform other operations such as adding points.
+The profile `id` is required to perform other operations such as adding points.

 **Type**: Server Side Function